laur89/docker-borg-mysql-backup/README.md

     MYSQL_PASS              the password of your mysql database MYSQL_FAIL_FATAL        whether unsuccessful db dump should abort backup, defaults to 'true';
-    MYSQL_EXTRA_OPTS        the extra options to pass to 'mysqldump' command; optional
+    MYSQL_EXTRA_OPTS        the extra options to pass to 'mariadb-dump' command; optional

     POSTGRES_HOST           the host/ip of your postgresql database POSTGRES_PORT           the port number of your postgresql database